Grace’s Day is co-published with Head of Zeus. Copies are available from all good bookshops and online retailers.

-Trade orders within Ireland should be directed to Gill Hess.
+Trade orders within Ireland should be directed to Gill Hess and it is distributed by Macmillan Distribution.

 Grace and her mother and sisters live on an island off the west coast of Ireland.
 Their father is a successful writer of travel books that advocate a simpler way of life, though he is so seldom there that his family become the subjects of his social experiments and his children’s freedom is indistinguishable from poverty.